edprince/edwardprince.com/_posts/2016-03-14-making-this-site.md

 of other things we will get into.
 So, each post I write is a new file that belongs in the `_posts/` directory, and it must be names in the following
 format: `yyyy-mm-dd-some-name.md`.
 This allows the engine to work out what it is and where it should go.
-Now that we've done this, we get into **Liquid**.
+Now that we've done this, we get into Liquid.

 At the top of this markdown file, we write:
 {% highlight html %}